 That is perhaps the most enduring legacy of her leadership.

 She has an exceptional ability to balance her service to the community with her own exemplary career, resulting in many forms of recognition over the years.
-Among her most recent honors, Nancy was named for the fourth time as one of the Top 25 Women in Healthcare by Modern Healthcare magazine, and for the eighth time as one of the 100 Most Influential People in Healthcare by the same publication.
+Among her most recent honors, Nancy was named for the fifth time as one of the Top 25 Women in Healthcare by Modern Healthcare magazine, and for the eighth time as one of the 100 Most Influential People in Healthcare by the same publication.